Shailesh-Singh-Bisht/MusicWalker/README.md

 Get MusicWalker up and running in no time\!

 1. Go to the [Releases]() page.
-2. Download the latest `MusicWalker-vX.X.X.zip` archive.
+2. Download the latest `MusicWalker-vX.X.X.rar` archive.
 3. Extract the ZIP file to your preferred location.
 4. Run `MusicWalker.exe`.